Polynomial

 resultant Compute the resultant of two polynomials with respect to the variable var.

-simplify_algebraic_number Find the minimal polynomial for the algebraic number represented by this polynomial
+simplify_algebraic_number Find the minimal polynomial for the algebraic number represented by this polynomial expressed in the number field defined by minimal_poly.

 to_expression Convert the polynomial to an expression.